rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 * A <strong>feature</strong> is a property of an instance used in a prediction task.
    For example, a web page might
    have a feature "contains the word 'cat'".

    A feature in machine learning is called a "variable" in statistics.
+   A feature is an input variable—the x variable in simple linear regression.
    (Feature creation in machine learning is called a "transformation" in statistics.)

 * A <strong>feature Column</strong> is a set of related features,